weaveworks/profiles/docs/adrs/0003-profile-layering.md

 The layers are sorted lexicographically, which provides flexibility in naming, but we can determine a recommended layer naming strategy for co-ordinated use.

+The names of the layers are not significant, other than for determining the ordering of the dependencies.

+Given a set of profiles with layers:

+ * layer-0
+ * layer-1
+ * layer-2

+This would result in installation with dependencies:

+ layer-2 profiles _depend on_ layer-1 profiles, which _depend on_ layer-0
+profiles.

 ## Profiles without layers

 Profiles without explicit layers should be configured to depend on the last-to-be-applied layer.

+In the above example, any profiles being installed with no layer would be configured to depend on layer-2.

 ## Alternatives